-The Mail app is the default email client in Windows 10.
-The Mail app was first introduced with Windows 8 and has been improved dramatically in Windows 10.
+The Mail app is the default email client in Windows 10 and 11.
+The Mail app was first introduced with Windows 8 and has been improved significantly in Windows 10 and 11.
 It supports not just Microsoft accounts but other webmail service accounts as well.

-If your Mail is not syncing your messages, not opened or showing an error, resetting the app might fix the issue.
+If the Mail does not sync your messages, does not open, or shows an error, resetting the app might fix the issue.

 Resetting Windows 10’s Mail app